 Federal Pretrial Conferences are held before the assigned District Court Judge.
 The judge will often visit with the lawyers.
-The defendant is required to be present but usually does not have to do anything.
+The defendant must be present but usually does not have to do anything.
 Defendants do not usually have to say anything at the Pretrial Conference.

-At the Pretrial Conference the judge will ask the prosecutor to summarize the charges against the defendant.
-If there are multiple defendants the judge will ask for an overview as to each defendant’s role in the alleged offense.
+At the Pretrial Conference, the judge will ask the prosecutor to summarize the charges against the defendant.
+If there are multiple defendants, the judge will ask for an overview of each defendant’s role in the alleged offense.

-At the Pretrial Conference the judge will confer with defense counsel about any issues that may be of concern to the Defense.
-It is not unusual at the Pretrial Conference for the Defense to bring up issues about discovery, possible motions to suppress illegally obtained evidence and scheduling issues.
+At the Pretrial Conference, the judge will confer with the defense counsel about any issues that may concern the Defense.
+It is not unusual at the Pretrial Conference for the Defense to bring up issues about discovery, possible motions to suppress illegally obtained evidence, and scheduling issues.